-For the years ended and as at December 31, 2012, 2013 and 2014, no appropriation was made to the general reserve fund by the Group's wholly foreign owned PRC subsidiaries, and no appropriation was made to the statutory surplus fund by the Group's PRC VIEs and VIEs' subsidiaries as these PRC companies did not earn after-tax profits as determined under PRC GAAP.
+For the years ended December 31, 2012, 2013, 2014 and the six months ended June 30, 2014 (unaudited) and 2015 (unaudited), no appropriation was made to the general reserve fund by the Group's wholly foreign owned PRC subsidiaries, and no appropriation was made to the statutory surplus fund by the Group's PRC VIEs and VIEs' subsidiaries as these PRC companies did not earn after-tax profits as determined under PRC GAAP.
 In addition, these PRC companies had not made any appropriation to discretionary funds.